AdobeDocs/dynamic-media-classic.en/help/using/quick-start-image-sets.md

 ---
-title: "Quick Start: Image Sets"
+title: 'Quick Start: Image Sets'
 description: An introduction and Quick Start to Image Sets to help you get up and running quickly with Image Set techniques in Adobe Dynamic Media Classic.
 contentOwner: Rick Brough
 content-type: reference